kakkoyun/tiny-profiler-rs/README.md

 # tiny-profiler-rs
-A CPU profiller PoC written in Rust using libbpf
+A CPU profiler PoC written in Rust using libbpf